nrwl/nx/docs/shared/react-tutorial/1-code-generation.md

 - A React application located in `apps/store`.
 - A Project for Cypress e2e tests for our `store` application in `apps/store-e2e`.

 {% card title="Nx Cypress Support" description="While we see the Cypress project here, we won't go deeper on Cypress in this tutorial.
-You can find more materials on Nx Cypress support on the @nrwl/cypress package page" url="/packages/cypress" /%}
+You can find more materials on Nx Cypress support on the @nrwl/cypress package page." url="/packages/cypress" /%}

 ## Adding Another Application to Your Workspace